phoenixnap/springmvc-raml-plugin/springmvc-raml-plugin/README.md

 ## Spring MVC-RAML Synchronizer Plugin
 The Spring MVC-RAML Synchronizer project aims to provide a live representation of the endpoints exposed in a project by using the Spring MVC Annotation in that project as the single source of truth.
-This can be used to either generate RAML code from Spring annotations, or to keep hand-written RAML files in sync with the Spring MVC implementation by cross-checking the contract with the implementation
+This can be used to either generate RAML code from Spring annotations, or to keep hand-written RAML files in sync with the Spring MVC implementation by cross-checking the contract with the implementation.
+In the third usage mode you can generate Spring MVC server endpoints (RestControllers) from a provided RAML document.

 The project will extract information using reflection and source inspection (for JavaDoc) so as to expose all information available to it.